-2) Guidance (or commentary): Provided on the illustrative disclosures.
-Guidance has been set out as follows:
+2) Guidance (or commentary): Guidance has been set out in the illustrative disclosures as follows:

 In italics and with a call out border around the guidance.

 In some instances, the Model may present illustrative examples that fit for a certain set of circumstances.
 In such instances the guidance may call out alternative disclosures where an agency may be faced with alternative disclosures.
 These are demonstrated as follows: